 One thing to note is the lower seat only has a 35-lb. limit, which Nori is already at.
-And another consideration is you need to buy adapters to use it as a double stroller (all adapters are included with the Cybex Gazelle S) or with other branded carseats.
-The different types of converters to buy was also a little confusing to our friends who own the Vista.
+And another consideration is you need to buy adapters to use it as a double stroller (all adapters are included with the Cybex Gazelle S) or with other branded carseats, and the costs can add up.
+The different types of converters to buy was a little confusing to almost all of our friends who own the Vista.

 Cruz vs. Vista: We got our UPPABaby Cruz (their single stroller that does not convert) when Nori was born, and we chose our stroller based on the tight confines of our apartment storage closet and having to lift it up & down stairs.
 Every oz of weight mattered, so for that reason we have no regrets getting the Cruz initially.
 The latest Cruz model is now almost 5lb heavier than before, though, so less reason to choose it over the Vista now!